-FIV and FeLV are incurable viruses that only affect cats.
+Feline Immunodeficiency Virus (FIV) and Feline Leukemia Virus (FeLV) are incurable viruses that only affect cats.
 Humans cannot catch or transmit these viruses.
-Not all cats that become infected will develop the disease.
+Not all cats who become infected will develop the disease.

 Cats who test positive for FIV often live long, healthy lives.
-Many veterinary spay and neuter clinics do not test for FeLV or FIV, because most community cats enjoy excellent health and are no more likely to be infected with disease than owned cats.
-In fact, owned cats and community cats contract FeLV and FIV at an equally low rate (about 4%).*
+Many spay and neuter clinics do not test for FeLV or FIV, because most community cats are no more likely to be infected with the virus than owned cats and will live healthy lives outdoors.
+In fact, owned cats and community cats contract FeLV and FIV at an equally low rate of about 4 percent.

 Alley Cat Allies does not support testing community cats for FIV and FeLV for multiple reasons:

 - The percentage of community cats infected with either FeLV or FIV is low.
-Studies detected FeLV in 4.3% of cats; FIV in 3.5%.
-This is similar to the rate in owned cats.
-Several large-scale spay and neuter clinics in the U.S. report only a 1-2% incidence of FeLV in the early years when every cat is tested.
+One study detected FeLV in 4.3 percent of community cats and FIV in 3.5 percent, which are similar to the rates in owned cats.
+Several large-scale Trap-Neuter-Return (TNR) programs report a 1 to 2 percent incidence of FeLV.

-- Test results can be unreliable and can result in false positives.
-Cats testing positive should be re-tested at least 28 days after the cat’s last possible exposure to the virus.
+- Test results can be unreliable and result in false positives.
+Cats testing positive should be retested at least 28 days after their last possible exposure to the virus.

 - Spaying or neutering cats inhibits the spread of the viruses.
-Since spaying and neutering reduces or eliminates the primary modes of transmission, such as fighting and breeding, infected cats pose less risk to other cats.\
+Spaying and neutering reduces or eliminates the primary modes of transmission, such as fighting and causing bite wounds, and breeding.

-- Infected cats are often asymptomatic and can remain healthy with no sign of illness for many years or for their entire life; considering all factors, more cats likely die from having positive test results than die from FIV-related disease.
+- Infected cats are often asymptomatic and can remain healthy with no signs of illness for many years or for their entire lives.

 - Testing can be prohibitively expensive.
-The cost of testing (and often re-testing because of false positive test results) hinders the success of a spay and neuter program.
+The cost of testing (and often retesting due to false positive test results) hinders the success of a spay and neuter program.
 Resources are best applied to spaying and neutering more cats.
 Increasing the number of cats who are spayed or neutered decreases the incidence of virus transmission.

-Alley Cat Allies does not support the euthanasia of healthy cats who test positive for FeLV and FIV.
-The American Association of Feline Practitioners agrees, recommending against routine euthanasia of healthy FeLV- and FIV-positive cats.
+Alley Cat Allies does not support the killing of healthy cats who test positive for FeLV and FIV.
+The American Association of Feline Practitioners also recommends against routine “euthanasia” of healthy FeLV- and FIV-positive cats.
 Euthanasia should only be used to relieve suffering from a terminal or incurable condition.
 Cats showing signs of illness or injury should be trapped and taken to a veterinarian for medical treatment.
-Learn more about the difference between euthanasia and killing at www.alleycat.org/Euthanasia.
+Learn more about the difference between euthanasia and killing.